leonseng/blog-hugo/content/posts/learning-istio/jwt-auth.md

     paths: ["/headers"]
 ```

-Any other HTTP verb and resource path combination will not be allowed
+Request using another HTTP verb and/or accessing another path will not be allowed
 ```sh
 # POST to /post
 $ curl -s -X POST -H "Authorization: Bearer $ACCESS_TOKEN" httpbin/post
 RBAC: access denied
 ```

-# Additional conditions in the JWT
+## Additional conditions in the JWT

-Istio allows additional checks on the JWT as documented [here](https://istio.io/latest/docs/reference/config/security/conditions/).
+Lastly, Istio also enables the evaluation of additional [conditions against the JWT claims](https://istio.io/latest/docs/reference/config/security/conditions/).
 The `AuthorizationPolicy` applied is checking against the claims in the JWT payload
 ```sh
 when:
 - key: request.auth.claims[aud]